Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V1/README.md

 ![delta robot](https://www.linearmotiontips.com/wp-content/uploads/2016/01/Delta-Robot-Diagram.jpg)

-this will be a step by step demonstration of how to control trajectory of a Delta robot End-Effector check out my [telegram channel](https://t.me/engineering_stuff_69)
+this will be a step by step demonstration of how I experimented the different methods of trajectory planning for a Delta Parallel robot End-Effector check out my [telegram channel](https://t.me/engineering_stuff_69)

 # 1 - ROBOTICS (INVERSE AND FORWARD KINEAMTICS)